SapphicBear/ChatRoom/README.md

-# ChatRoom
+# Message Board

-Simple Chat Room application made using Express and Node js.
+Simple message board application made using Express and Node js.
 Part of the Odin Project's Node course.